twbs/bootstrap/docs/components/forms.md

 ## Validation

-Bootstrap includes validation styles for error, warning, and success states on form controls.
+Bootstrap includes validation styles for danger, warning, and success states on form controls.
 To use, add `.has-warning`, `.has-danger`, or `.has-success` to the parent element.
 Any `.form-control-label`, `.form-control`, and `.text-help` within that element will receive the validation styles.

 {% comment %}
 {% callout warning %}